 Which Channels Did Your Customers Favor During The Peak Season?
 Being available on all support channels might seem like the easiest thing to do.
 But it might not be as effective a strategy.
-Customers have preferences and those preference tend to change during the holiday season.
-For instance, for most part of the year customers are comfortable using self service to have their queries resolved.
+Customers have preferences and those preferences tend to change during the holiday season.
+For instance, for the most part of the year customers are comfortable using self-service to have their queries resolved.
 However, during the holiday season, they prefer to pick up the phone and dial customer service.

 Look at the inflow of tickets in the previous years during the holiday season and identify which support channels your customers are most inclined to reach you on.
 Based on the data, you can turn off the least preferred support channel and focus your staffing and training on handling queries on the most preferred support channel.

 Go ahead, take a look at your historical reporting and you’ll have these and more such insights staring right back at you.
 With this information, you will know what to expect and you can have a cohesive game plan for the holiday season.

 And if, for some reason, you do not have this valuable data from the last year, make sure you make a record this year.